FeynmanAiverson/Boltzmann.jl/README.md

 -----------------

 The current version of the package offers the possibility to train DBM.

 The example below uses the training procedure originally prescribed by [R. Salakhutinov and G. Hinton](http://www.cs.toronto.edu/~rsalakhu/papers/dbm.pdf).
-First, the DBM is greedily pretrained layerwise using the RBM training functions.
-Second, all the layers of the DBM are trained jointly using naive mean-field iterations in the positive phase and persistent MCMC sampling in the negative phase.
+First, the DBM is greedily pretrained layerwise using the `prefit` function.
+Second, all the layers of the DBM are trained jointly using naive mean-field iterations in the positive phase and persistent MCMC sampling in the negative phase by the `fit` function.

 ``` julia
 using Boltzmann